Misolla/balboa_public/README.md

 We use [glfw](https://www.glfw.org/) and [glad](https://glad.dav1d.de/) for the OpenGL homeworks.

 3D models and textures: [Stanford 3D Scanning Repository](https://graphics.stanford.edu/data/3Dscanrep/), [KickAir_8p](https://blenderartists.org/t/uv-unwrapped-stanford-bunny-happy-spring-equinox/1101297), and [Texturemontage](http://kunzhou.net/tex-models.htm).

+# Report

+HW 1_5
+I attempt to use blender and generate the ghost.json and ghost.ply, but it didn't work due to unable to save .ply files with color.
+I then draw an apple stored in apple.json using chat gpt help and projected that.
+All of the mentioned files are in scenes/hw2/.
+The result img is saved at outputs folder.